tanish-j/Telecom-Churn/README.md

 ## Running the Tests
-To run the automated tests for the churn dataset system:
+To run the automated tests for the churn dataset system you should:
 1. **Install Dependencies:**
    Ensure all required libraries and tools for testing are installed, such as Python packages (pandas, scikit-learn, pytest, etc.).
 2. **Set Up the Test Environment:**